← Index

 Inputs that matched routine

-Spending and transport were the only two inputs — both rituals people already had.
-Logging took seconds; nothing about the form asked the user to learn anything new.
+Spending and transport were the only two inputs, both rituals people already had.
+Logging took seconds, and nothing about the form asked the user to learn anything new.

 02